-10. The Committee shall have the discretionary power to vet applications for membership and to expel members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute.
-Disqualification from or being removed from the results of a race shall be deemed to have brought the Club into disrepute and will automatically result in expulsion from the Club unless the member concerned advises the Committee of mitigating circumstances and these are accepted.
+10. The Committee shall have the power to vet applications for membership and to expel members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute.
+Members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute may be expelled by a unanimous decision of the committee

 11. General Meetings

-11.1 The Annual General Meeting (AGM) of the Club will be held once in each year, within three months from the close of the financial year end of the Club, which is currently 30 September.
-Items for the agenda should be received at least eight weeks before the AGM.
+11.1 The Annual General Meeting (AGM) of the Club will be held once in each year, within six months from the close of the financial year end of the Club, which is currently 30 September.

 (d) Amendments to the Constitution of the Club.